Nazirrudin Ismail: Senior

 Nazirrudin's next outing in the yellow jersey was in March 2025 when he was in the Brunei selection under Fabio Maciel to face Lebanon at the 2027 AFC Asian Cup qualifying in Doha, Qatar.
 He partnered the returning Adi Said in attack, however the team succumbed to a 5–0 defeat.
 Three months later, he was deployed up front partnering Hariz Danial Khallidden for the next Asian Cup qualifying match against Bhutan and scored the opening goal, a precision strike from just outside the box after a layoff by Hanif Farhan Azman as part of a set-piece routine.
 The Wasps were victorious in front of the home crowd with a 2–1 score.

 In October 2025 Nazirrudin was chosen to lead the line for Brunei against Yemen for two matches home and away at the 2027 Asian Cup qualifying third round.
 Unfortunately the Wasps were beaten 0–2 at home and also 9–0 away in Kuwait.
 A month later, he kept his place in the starting lineup at home against Lebanon, partnering the returning Hakeme Yazid Said.
 Once again, Brunei lost 0–3 against the Cedars.
+In the final Asian Cup qualification group match against Bhutan on 31 March 2026, Nazir partnered clubmate Hariz Danial Khallidden up front, both players lasted 70 minutes in a 2–1 defeat.

+In June 2026, Nazirrudin was selected for the 2026 ASEAN Championship qualification matches against Timor-Leste and made two appearances as a substitute in a 1–6 aggregate loss.